Voice over dictionary

 Accent

 We all have an accent, but to work as a voice over talent, you have to learn to mask it in order to achieve a 'neutral' accent.
 When you're working in a foreign language and you're not a native speaker, claiming to be able to do a native accent is misleading, dishonest and lands you on the prods' red lists.
-Being bilingual, I record voice overs in English with French accent but never claim to be a native.
+Being bilingual, I record voice overs in English but never claim to be a native.
 Do as I do.

 Private agreement